-The Company does not currently plan to undertake a 2022 exploration program at Committee Bay in order to focus available resources in Quebec.
+The Company did not, nor plans to undertake a 2022 exploration program in Nunavut, but rather focus available resources in Quebec.

 Project Maintenance

 The Company expects to incur approximately \$112 in annual mineral claims expenditures in 2022, in order to keep the property in good standing.